kevincon/marguerite-ios/README.md

 # Marguerite for iOS [![Build Status](https://travis-ci.org/cardinaldevs/marguerite-ios.png?branch=master)](https://travis-ci.org/cardinaldevs/marguerite-ios)

-Note: Marguerite is currently in development and therefore the following information and screenshots are likely to change before the app is submitted to the iOS App Store.

-# Beta Test
-Want to beta test the app?
-First make sure your device [supports iOS 6.1](http://en.wikipedia.org/wiki/List_of_iOS_devices#Highest_Version_of_iOS_Supported), then:

-1. [Register with our TestFlight team](http://tflig.ht/13qDQ8p).
-You'll need to create a TestFlight account using your phone so we can identify your device.
-2. Wait for your membership on the Cardinal Devs TestFlight team to be approved.
-3. Visit www.testflightapp.com on your phone to download and install the latest build of the Marguerite beta app!
-4. Help us improve the app by submitting feedback on the "About" tab of the app.

-# Description
 Marguerite is an iPhone app that makes it easier for riders to use the free [Stanford Marguerite shuttle bus system](http://transportation.stanford.edu/marguerite/).

 Marguerite is developed and maintained by the [upcoming Cardinal Devs club](http://sadevs.stanford.edu/) at Stanford.
 Cardinal Devs is an upcoming student organization that develops, maintains, and improves open-source, student-run technology at Stanford University.